Each year according to the International

 many of the weld facilities that I visit, I note manual welders typically will make

-long fillet or vee groove welds, when low cost, easy to set up, automatic weld carriage equipment is on a shelf gathering dust.
-Controlling weld speed, weld weaves and wire stickout is essential if you want to attain consistent, optimum, uniform weld quality.
+long fillet or vee groove welds, when low cost, easy to set up, automatic Bug O weld carriage equipment is sitting on a shelf gathering dust.
+Controlling the weld speed, the weld weaves and wire stickout is essential if you want to attain consistent, optimum, uniform weld quality so its logical that this type of weld automation should be required. .

 In the encouragement for flux cored or MIG weld automation,